alessandro2serra/homepage/algorithms2/README.md

 2. **Fold it in half** along the longer edge
 3. Find the **center** and mark it with a pen <small>*(don't have to be TOO precise)*</small>
 4. From the **<u>closed edge</u> cut the paper** to the center point
-5. Unfold the paper and push it inside **<- the end here needs probably more exact instructions**
+5. Fold the right ‘flap’ up and down and then fold it inside itself
+6. Repeat steps 3 to 5 for each rectangle at the top left

 ---